thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 example, if an agent implementor has two agents they want to differentiate, these should use distinct signing keys and signing key directories.

+## Reverse proxy consideration

+An origin may be placed behind a reverse proxy.
+This means that the proxy is seeing the signature before the origin.

+It implies that the proxy sees the Signature before the origin does, may strip it, or even attempt to replay it against other reverse proxies used by the origin.

+Origins may require a specific nonce policy to prevent such malicious behaviour and decide to validate the signature themselves.

 # Privacy Considerations

 ## Public Identity